Tritlo/ExampleHolePlugin/djinn-hoogle-mod-plugin/README.md

 The Djinn Hoogle Module Plugin
 =================

+The Djinn Hoogle Module Plugin showcases some basic hole fit plugin functionality, including how to combine multiple plugins into one by using the name of holes.

-This hole plugin shows how `djinn` can be invoked by a hole fit plugin to synthesize simple programs, but also shows how to combine different functionality in one plugin using the name of holes.
+This plugin shows how `djinn` can be invoked by a hole fit plugin to synthesize simple programs, how `hoogle` can be invoked by the compiler to search for a fit by the type, and how candidates can be filtered by module.

 `DjinnBridge` is based on the `djinn-ghc` package by Alejandro Serrano but modified to use `TcM` directly.

 Note!
-Needs a freshly built GHC.
+Needs a freshly built GHC HEAD.

 Example Output
 -----------------